TaplierShiru/Neural-Template-Extended/README.md

 python train/image_trainer.py --resume_path ./configs/config_image.py
 ```

-# Testing
+# Evaluation
 We provide the pre-trained models used in the paper for reproducing the results.
 You can unzip the file ([link](https://drive.google.com/file/d/1--C2xUp0yao_nHDNvEpL3a1ZpTVC139J/view?usp=sharing)) in the ```pretrain``` folder.

+Next command will produce .ply files from ether voxels or images.

-For the evaluation of the autoencoder, you can use this command:
+For the evaluation of the autoencoder (input are voxels), you can use this command:
 ```angular2html
 python utils/mesh_visualization.py
 ```